 - Make sure your institutional affiliation is correctly stated in the final publication (see Section 2.2 and Section 6 of the CRISTIN reporting instructions)

-- Make sure you are recognized as a co-author
+- Make sure you are recognised as a co-author

 - Register your work in the national CRISTIN database (instructions here!)

 - Upload your publications to the institutional archive via CRISTIN

 - If your preferred channel is not on the approved list, you can suggest its inclusion to the Norwegian Register for Scientific Journals, Series and Publishers.
 The deadline is November 30. each year for level 1 publication channels.
 Visit the register’s website to read more about criteria for inclusion and treatment of submissions, and to log in to submit your proposal

 Outline of the Norwegian model

 The model, popularly named 'tellekantsystemet', was introduced in 2005 by the Norwegian Ministry of Education and Research, and revised in 2015.
 To encourage higher education institutions to publish their research more often and more internationally was the main reason for introducing the model.
 A few key points: